andres-h/httpmsgbus/doc/intro.rst

 Introduction
 ************

-httpmsgbus (HMB) functions as a messaging service which runs over HTTP.
+httpmsgbus (HMB) functions as a messaging service, which runs over HTTP.
 It facilitates the transfer of objects, such as `SeisComP 3 <http://www.seiscomp3.org/>`_ data model items, but also other content, between a server and a client.
 Messages sent by one client can be received by multiple clients connected to the same bus. `JSON <http://json.org/>`_ and `BSON <http://bsonspec.org>`_ formats are used for communication.

 A bus may have multiple *queues*.
 Order of messages within a queue is preserved.
 A queue may have multiple *topics*; topic name is simply an attribute of a message.
 A receiving client subscribes to one or more queues and tells which topics it is interested in.